-Bus transportation is provided for Magnet students and special education students.
+Bus transportation is provided for magnet students and special education students.
 Bus schedules are posted at the beginning of the school year.
-Questions concerning bus transportation should be directed to the Magnet Office - 713-688- 1361 to speak with Ms. Vargas or Ms. Grimm.
-General bus questions are directed to Mr. Moore.
-Special Education students' questions concerns bus transportation should be directed to Herson Barbosa.
+Questions concerning bus transportation should be directed to Ms. Vargas at 713-688-1361.
+General bus questions can also go to Mr. Vasquez.
+Special Education students' questions concerning bus transportation should be directed to Herson Barbosa or Ms. Anais Charlez.
 WHS students are required to have their Waltrip or HISD issued ID badge along with their bus pass to ride the bus.